cloudflare/cloudflare-docs/products/cloudflare-one/src/content/policies/filtering/dns-policies-builder/index.md

 * [Operators](#operators)

 <Aside>
-Unless a more specific selector is configured in a rule (e.g., user email or source IP address for a registered location), then the rule will be evaluated against all DNS queries that reach Gateway from your organization.
+Unless a more specific selector is configured in a policy (e.g., user email or source IP address for a registered location), then the policy will be evaluated against all DNS queries that reach Gateway from your organization.
 </Aside>

 ## Actions